eobermuhlner/kimage/README.md

         [--arg exposureWeight=DOUBLE]
         [FILES]

-Stacks multiple images with different exposures into a single HDR image.
+### Stack multiple images with different exposures into a single HDR image

+Stacking of the pixels with the best exposure.

 ### Argument: saturationBlurRadius